theVCS/grocery_shop/README.md

 # grocery_shop

-this repository gives an overview of web development using javascript, ajax, jquery.
+This repository gives an overview of web development using JavaScript, Ajax, jQuery.